 If you are a new patient to the practice you must see your GP before we can issue a prescription.

-Please note we cannot accept repeat prescriptions over the telephone or via email.
+Please note we cannot accept repeat prescriptions requests over the telephone or via email.

 Please ensure that you have sufficient medication to last over weekends and holiday periods.